Skip to content

 To do so:

-3. Click the OAuth client for which you want to change settings.
+1. In the OAuth Clients page, click the OAuth client for which you want to change permissions.
+This redirects you to the Client page.

 Configuring OAuth Clients for SDKs